 Types of Mattresses Available

 Many different types of mattresses are available today.
 Some of them are notably longer lasting than others.
-Natural latex mattresses, for instance, last considerably longer than traditional innerspring mattresses – up to three times longer in many cases.
+Organic latex mattresses, for instance, last considerably longer than traditional innerspring mattresses – up to three times longer in many cases.
 The mattresses below are the types of mattresses commonly available today.

 Traditional Innerspring Mattresses